 Before it was Austin, the future capital of the State of Texas was a small settlement named Waterloo on a bluff overlooking the Colorado River.
-In 1839, it became the capital of the Republic of Texas and was renamed in honor of the "Father of Texas", Stephen F. Austin.
-Austin was selected as the capital city due to its steady water supply, hills, pleasant surroundings, and central location within the state.
+In 1839, it became the capital of the Republic of Texas and renamed in honor of the "Father of Texas," Stephen F. Austin.
+Austin was selected as the capital city due to its steady water supply, hills, pleasant surroundings and central locotion within the state.
 Already the seat of state government, Austin became an educational center in the 1880s with the establishment of the University of Texas.
 The government and educational sectors became mainstays of the local economy and began attracting people from across the state.

-Unfortunately our history also includes a story typical of many American cities: slavery followed by legally-enforced racial inequalities.
+Untorfunately, our history also includes a story typical of many American cities: slavery tollowed by legally-enforced racial inequalities.
 Past land use planning contributed to the divide within Austin.
-The city's 1928 "A City Plan for Austin Texas", strongly reinforced racial segregation by designating an official "negro district."
+The City's "A City Plan for Austin, Texas," adopted in 1928, strongly reinforced racial segregation by designating an official "negro district."
 This district was created to address the "race segregation problem" by calling for:

 "All facilities and conveniences be provided the negroes in this district, as an incentive to draw the negro population to this area.
-This will eliminate the necessity of duplication of white and black schools, white and black parks, and other duplicate facilities for this area."
+This will eliminate the necessity of duplication of white and black schools, whife and black parks, and other duplicate facilities tor this area."